The local NHS is reminding people about the services open over the coming Bank Holiday weekend if they need help

-People across Bradford district and Craven are being reminded of where they can access health services over the Easter Bank Holiday weekend when GP practices will be closed.
+People across Bradford district and Craven are being reminded of where they can access health services over the August Bank Holiday weekend when GP practices will be closed.

-This year the Easter Bank Holiday runs from Friday 2 April – Monday 5 April.
+This year the August Bank Holiday is Monday 30 August 2021.
 The local NHS is reminding people that although GP practices will be closed during this time, pharmacies, NHS telephone and online help and advice will be available if they are feeling unwell.

 Some pharmacies in the district offer an out of hour’s service.
 Please use the NHS Bradford District and Craven CCG website to see a list of pharmacies open over the Bank Holiday weekend: https://bit.ly/pharmacybankholiday

-Information on common illnesses and injuries can be found by visiting the NHS website: NHS.UK
+Information on how to treat common illnesses and injuries can be found by visiting the NHS website: NHS.UK .
+Details of local wellbeing services across Bradford, Airedale, Wharfedale or Craven can also be found at www.healthyminds.services.

 Dr Dave Tatham, GP and strategic clinical director at Bradford District and Craven CCG said: “For health needs that are not a life-threatening emergency but are urgent, or if you’re unsure what to do, the friendly teams at NHS 111 will be able to advise you or direct you to the most appropriate part of the NHS, including booking an appointment for you if necessary.

-“You can check symptoms using the NHS 111 service on the website – 111.nhs.uk – or by speaking to a fully trained adviser on the phone.
-You will then be directed to the best service to help you.”
+“You can check symptoms using the NHS 111 service on the website – 111.nhs.uk – or by speaking to a fully trained adviser on the phone, if you’re asking about someone aged under five.
+You will then be directed to the best service to help you.

 The NHS would also like to remind people not to go to a service in person, including pharmacies, if they: